Press Releases and Statements

 Ms. Foundation for Women Talks Child Care Crisis at the White House Summit on Working Families

 "Access to affordable, quality child care is essential to women's equality in the workplace, children's wellbeing and the economic security of the nation."

-The Ms. Foundation is especially concerned that women who are low-wage workers are represented during policy discussions about working families.
-In addition to Younger, the Ms. Foundation delegation included Senior Program Officer, Economic Justice, Aleyamma Mathew, and grantees Luna Ranjit, Adhikaar, Anika Campbell, Center for Frontline Retail, Rachel Micah-Jones, Centro de los Derechos del Migrante, Inc., Susan Kavchok, Childspace, Carol Burnett, MLICCI and James Halsam, Vermont Workers Center.
+The Ms. Foundation is especially committed to ensuring that women who are low-wage workers are represented during policy discussions about working families.
+In addition to Younger, the Ms. Foundation delegation included Senior Program Officer, Economic Justice, Aleyamma Mathew, and grantees Luna Ranjit, Adhikaar, Anika Campbell, Center for Frontline Retail, Rachel Micah-Jones, Centro de los Derechos del Migrante, Inc., Susan Kavchok, Childspace, Carol Burnett, MLICCI and James Haslam, Vermont Workers' Center.

 "Low pay, unpaid leave and unmanageable shifts make it next to impossible for low-wage women workers to access quality child care," Younger said.
 "We have to lift up working conditions — especially for women — and we have to make quality child care affordable."